xeoron/frenamer/README.md

 or by using regex.
 It, also, includes features for case translation, along with word detection, force or confirm changes, follow symbolic links, rename all files to a certain key phrase with sequential number added to each file, target a group to share the same while only differing by a sequential number, dry run mode to see what changes will be made without making them, to search recursively through the file-system, ignore changing folder names, and even target files by file-extension.
 File renaming or dry run mode is designed for speed and care.

 The duplicate file handler is designed to be fast and scale for data centre usage using min of memory to find dupicate files.
-Rule out a file as fast as possible by only comparing files with similar sizes >0, then via random sample lines throughout a file, and only after as last resort compare 2 whole files.
+Rule out a file as fast as possible by only comparing files with similar sizes >0, then via random sample lines throughout a file, and only as last resort compares 2 whole files storing a match in a hash.
 Tested on over 30,500 audio files completing in 0.135 a second on a macStudio M2 Max machine.

 This is Perl based program that works best on *nix based systems, such as Linux, OpenBSD, and macOS,
 Note: It can run on Microsoft Windows, but is not fine-tuned for it.